patito/posts/where-is-my-python-modules.md

 my python modules.
 Look this error message: **ImportError: No module named XXX**.
 Has it ever happened to you? :D Here we will try to understand a little bit more about this problem.

+To start I will create a `pub` directory and add to it a module named `drink.py`.
+As I'm living in England, to drink a pint is part of my culture now. \o/